National Capital Regatta

 The record for the maximum number of entries was set in 1975, when 231 boats competed in the N.C.R.
 The record for the largest fleet of any one class is held by the Lasers, with 106 entries one year.
 Competitors have come from the east and west coasts of Canada and everywhere in between, also New Zealand, Australia, Great Britain, Germany, Bermuda, Greece, and all over the United States.

 During most Regattas there are three separate courses, with the possibility of as many as six classes on each course.

-The 2013 edition of the National Capital Regatta, to be held August 10th and 11th, is part of Ontario Sailing Grand Prix series and will also serve as the Y-flyer national championship as well as Laser Fogh Gold Cup event #4
+The 2014 edition of the National Capital Regatta, to be held August 9 and 10th, is part of Ontario Sailing Grand Prix series and will also serve as the Laser Fogh Gold Cup event #5

 The Britannia Yacht Club’s National Capital Regatta is considered by many to be one of the best multi-class regattas in Canada.